Who are the best sledgers in the cricketing world and who are the meek victims walking back to the pavilion having been talked into getting out?

 It’s good to know basic schoolyard bullying is alive and well in South Africa.

-Fred Trueman vs. the World
+Fred Trueman vs World Cricket

 Dyed-in-the-wool Yorkshireman Fred Trueman, took an astonishing 2304 first-class wickets and probably delivered twice as many sledges.